Ca' Foscari - Harvard Summer School (joint)

 Designing Augmented Reality Experiences for Museums and Cultural Sites

 The course teaches students how to create a user experience (UX), based on augmented reality (AR) technology, targeted to cultural heritage sites and art exhibitions.
 Theoretical lectures are complemented by lab sessions focused on different methodological and technical issues involved in the development of an AR-based UX.
-The scenario for the development is one of the exhibitions or cultural heritage sites available in Venice at the time of the course—for example, the exhibition spaces of Ca' Giustinian (on the south side of Ca' Foscari), the Svevo Museum in Trieste, or Modus, a collateral event of La Biennale Arte.
+The scenario for the development is one of the exhibitions or cultural heritage sites available in Venice at the time of the course — for example, the exhibition spaces of Ca’ Giustinian (on the south side of Ca’ Foscari).
 Students collaborate in small working groups for creating the final prototype.

 The Earth's Climate: past, present and future

-This course deals with past present and future climate changes as evinced from the most recent studies on palaeoclimate archives, such as marine sediments and ice cores.
-The techniques available for the study of climate will be carefully reviewed and the most recent results will be presented.
-Climate changes involve multiple interactions among different components of the climate system, such as the atmosphere, the ocean, the earth, the biosphere and the ice sheet.
+This course deals with past, present, and future climate changes as evinced from the most recent studies on palaeoclimate archives, such as marine sediments and ice cores.
+The techniques available for the study of climate are carefully reviewed and the most recent results are presented.
+Climate changes involve multiple interactions among different components of the climate system, such as the atmosphere, the ocean, the earth, the biosphere, and the ice sheet.
 One way to make sense of this complex system is to understand the inherent rate at which each of its components respond both to the primary causes of climate change and as part of a web of interactions within the system.
 Testing of hypothesis by means of climate models strongly supports the experimental data presented in the course.